 The following car rental agencies are available onsite in the Domestic Terminal, 1st Floor: KJo Rent-A-Car • Lotte Rent-A-Car • SK Car Rental • Youcar.

 A few area hotels provides airport shuttle service: Airport Hotel • Hotel Paragon.

 See also Airport Hotels above.

 The terminals are connected by a free shuttle which runs between the car park (every 10 minutes), the International Terminal (every 3 minutes) and the Domestic Terminal (every 5 minutes) during the hours of 5:50AM and 10:40PM.

 The Busan Gimhae Light Rail connects the airport to Metro lines 2 and 3.
 A ride between the airport and city center takes about 60 minutes, and to/from Haeundae is about 90 minutes.

-Metered taxis are readily available in the ground transportation area of the airport.
-At the time of this November 2018 update, a ride in a “regular” taxi during daytime hours costs about ₩18,000 to/from the city center (Seomyeon).
+Metered taxis are readily available in the ground transportation area.
+At the time of this update, a ride in a “regular” taxi during daytime hours costs about ₩18,000 to/from the city center (Seomyeon).
 For almost double the cost, “deluxe” taxis are also available.

 This guide is for informational purposes only to assist with your planning.
 All information, including rates and hours, are subject to change at any time without notice.
 The information in this airport guide is based on information collected and/or received from the airports, lounges, hotels, transportation providers and their web sites.
 We are not representatives of any of the above mentioned service providers.
 To report errors or to add/update any items mentioned in the guide: update the airport guide or write a review.